Skip to Content

 There are many reasons why cats will choose one partner over the other.
 Often, it’s not even a choice but natural gravitation.

 It may just boil down to you having more playtime with your cat.
-You may feed them and provide the attention they need while your partner is away.
-By the time your partner returns, your cat might be in less need of attention.
+You may feed and provide the attention they need while your partner is away.
+By the time your partner returns, your cat might need their attention less.

 Spending the night next to you might also be a way of showing how much they appreciate you caring for them throughout the day.
 But just because your cat chooses to sleep with you and not your partner, it doesn’t mean they love them less or not at all.

 The unique ways your cat shows affection to your partner might be different.
-Some cats might prefer to play with one partner and cuddle and sleep with the other.
+Some kitties might prefer to play with one partner but cuddle and sleep with the other.

 woman asleep on bed with arm reached out to cat